Narian9/Narian9/README.md

 ### Hey there! 👋

-- 🌱 I'm currently learning React, Java and I’m working on create my personal portfolio for a front end job
+- 🌱 I'm currently learning React, Java and I’m working on create my personal portfolio for my first tech job
 - ⚡ Fun fact: 🤔...Maybe...
 I love cute pink stuff, as much as I enjoy metal like black atmospheric metal and doom.

 <!--